NVE/ebm/docs/source/user_case.rst

             sports,TEK30,Gas,2023,0.0016565044759408

-Optionally, you can add a line to `energy_need_improvements.csv` if you think that there is no yearly reduction lighting with TEK30 .
+Optionally, you can add a line to :ref:`energy_need_improvements.csv<energy_need_improvements>` if you think that there is no yearly reduction lighting with TEK30 .

 .. code-block:: csv